puppetlabs/puppet-docs/source/background/ssl/https.markdown

 At this point, you should understand enough about the fundamentals to understand any documentation on this site about managing Puppet's certificates, CA, and HTTPS authorization tools.

-For a list of relevant documentation, including how to manage certificates with Puppet's CA tools, see the introductory page of this series for [a list of SSL-related documentation][other_ssl_docs].
+For a little more practical depth, you may also want to see the [appendix on certificate anatomy.][certificate_anatomy]